zotonic/zotonic/doc/dev/documentation.rst

-Whenever you struggle to find a solution to a specific problem, fail to find a Cookbook item that addresses it, and work through the solution with a final "Aha!," you have the raw material for an excellent Cookbook submission.
+Whenever you struggle to find a solution to a specific problem, fail to find a Cookbook item that addresses it, and work through the solution with a final “Aha!,” you have the raw material for an excellent Cookbook submission.

 A well-written item has four sections: